spacedogXYZ/common-cause-share/_posts/2020-09-18-are-you-ready-to-vote-in-november-1.md

 **Take 5 minutes today and make sure you are ready to vote by [registering to vote](https://www.commoncause.org/voting-tools/register-to-vote/) or [checking to see if your voter registration is updated](https://www.commoncause.org/voting-tools/verify-your-voter-registration-status/).**

-**Then, use our sharing tools to get the word out to your friends, so they can make sure they're ready to go for the November election >>**
+**Then, use our sharing tools to get the word out to your friends, so they can make sure they're ready to go >>**